 There is no way to determine if a child will outgrow a food allergy.
 However, children are more likely to outgrow milk or egg allergies early in life.

-This makes it important to have regular follow-up visits scheduled with your pediatrician to monitor your baby’s condition and provide you with the up-to-date guidance.
+This makes it important to have regular follow-up visits scheduled with your baby’s pediatrician to monitor your baby’s condition and provide you with up-to-date guidance.

 Join MySimilac® Rewards for up to $400* in benefits and support throughout your journey.